Skip to main content

 Consultation

-Depending on the complexity of your case, your doctor may apply special attachments to your teeth to help move them into place.
+Depending on the complexity of your case, your dentist may apply special attachments to your teeth to help move them into place.
 SmartForce™ attachments are discreet, tooth-colored, tiny bumps that are placed directly on one or more of your teeth using a special bonding paste.
-The attachments allow your doctor to apply some extra force, where needed, to move your teeth.7
+The attachments allow your dentist to apply some extra force, where needed, to move your teeth.7

-When your first set of clear aligners are ready, your doctor will check to ensure they fit correctly and are comfortable.
-They will schedule a series of in-person appointments to pick up each new batch of aligners and check your progress.2
+When your first set of clear aligners is ready, your dentist will check to ensure they fit correctly and are comfortable.
+They will schedule a series of in-person appointments for you to pick up each new batch of aligners and check your progress.2

-Clear aligners need to be worn for at least 20 to 22 hours per day.
-You should remove them to eat and drink and to brush and floss.5 Always put your aligners in their case when you’re not wearing them.
+Clear aligners need to be worn for at least 20 to 22 hours per day.4 You should remove them to eat and drink and to brush and floss.4 Always put your aligners in their case when you’re not wearing them.

-Depending on your doctor’s instructions, you will need to change your aligners every one to two weeks.5 Adhering to your treatment plan as directed is important for best results.
+Depending on your dentist’s instructions, you will need to change your aligners every one to two weeks.4 Adhering to your treatment plan as directed is important for best results.

-As with braces, you’ll need to wear a retainer to help maintain your new straight smile once you finish your clear aligner treatment.
-Some doctors offer custom-made Vivera™ retainers that are made with the same technology as your Invisalign aligners.
-Depending on your doctor, you may receive these or another type of retainer.2
+As with braces, you’ll need to wear a retainer to help maintain your new straight smile after you finish your clear aligner treatment.
+Some dentists offer custom-made Vivera™ retainers that are made with the same technology as your Invisalign aligners.
+Depending on your dentist, you may receive these or another type of retainer.2

 Are Clear Aligners Safe?

 Like with any dental appliance, you may experience some side effects from clear aligners.
-Potential side effects include:5
+Potential side effects include:4

 • Temporary discomfort.
-Since the aligners are designed to move your teeth, some temporary discomfort is likely to happen in the first few days of wearing a new set of aligners.
+Since the aligners are designed to move your teeth, you are likely to experience some temporary discomfort in the first few days of wearing a new set of aligners.
 Most people describe it as a pressure-type sensation.

 • Speech changes.
 You may notice that talking feels strange at first and that you have a lisp.
 This should improve in a few days once your tongue gets used to the aligners.